 Share of short- term net debt Current interest-bearing liabilities less cash and cash equivalents in relation to total interest-bearing liabilities.
 Return on equity Profit for the year in relation to average equity.
 Amounts within parentheses Amounts within parentheses for income statement items refer to the outcome for the corresponding period of the preceding year and for Balance Sheet items, amounts within parentheses refer to the outcome at the immediately preceding yearend.
 Loan-to-value ratio External interest-bearing liabilities in relation to the fair value of properties.
-Loan-to-value ratio, secured loans Secured interest-bearing liabilities in relation to the fair value of properties.

-Property yield Net operating income on an annual basis in relation to the average fair value of properties.
-Property yield Net operating income basis in relation to the average fair Net operating basis in relation to the average fair value of properties.
-Rental income less property ex- Net operating income Economic basis in relation to the average fair value of properties.
+Loan-to-value Secured interest-bearing liabilities in ratio, secured loans relation to the fair value of properties.
+Net operating income on an annual basis in relation to the average fair value of properties. loans Net operating income on an annual basis in relation to the average fair loans Property yield Net operating Net operating income on an annual basis in relation to the average fair value of properties.
+Rental income less property exloans Property yield Net operating income Economic Net operating income on an annual basis in relation to the average fair value of properties.
 Rental income less property expenses.
 Contract rent in relation to total rental value on the closing date less rent related to areas that are unrented due to